 A Healthy Farming Future for Cape York

-Healthy Farming Futures aims to help raise awareness of how climate change will impact farm practices, improve land condition, support the identification of adaptation strategy, and increase resilience against the projected impacts of climate change.
+Healthy Farming Futures aims to help raise awareness of how climate change will impact farm practices, land condition and support the identification of adaptation strategy, increasing the resilience against the projected impacts of climate change.

-Healthy Farming Future co-lead Sustainable Industries Officer Abbey Ernst said the program supports landholders in Cape York’s western flowing catchments to increase ground coverage to improve soil condition and biodiversity in hillslope erosion hot spot areas.
+Healthy Farming Futures’ co-lead, Sustainable Industries Officer Abbey Ernst, said the program supports landholders in Cape York’s western flowing catchments to increase ground coverage to improve soil condition and biodiversity in hillslope erosion hot spot areas.

 ‘This project will see us develop site specific action plans, remediate erosion affected areas and contribute to baseline data in western draining Cape York catchments by monitoring 100 existing and 50 new on-ground land condition sites, measuring changes in overall land condition’.